 By contrast, a Field Filter will map the variable to the actual column data.
 The filter widget connected to the variable then “knows” which categories are available, and can present a dropdown menu of those categories, like so:

-A word on the widget: the dropdown menu is just one of the options available.
-In the case of fields of type Category, like our category field in the products table, we could also set the filter widget as a Search box or a Plain input box.
+table, we could also set the filter widget as a Search box or a Plain input box.
 Admins can configure Field settings in the Data Model page of the Admin Panel.

 Note that Metabase will automatically use a Search box if the number of distinct values in the column is greater than 300, even if you select the dropdown option, A list of all values.
 Learn more about editing metadata in our documentation.

-Now, let’s get back to our question.
-Here’s the syntax for the products.category Field Filter.
-And note the omission of the column and operator before the variable in the WHERE clause – more on Field Filter syntax below:
+Field Filter.
+And note the omission of the column and operator before the variable in the WHERE

-With our variable in place in the WHERE clause, we can use the Variables sidebar to wire up our variable as a Field Filter.
+clause, we can use the Variables sidebar to wire up our variable as a Field Filter.
 We’ll set:

-• Variable type to Field Filter.
+- Variable type to

-• Field widget type to category.
+table. - Field widget type to

-• Field widget label to category.
+. - Field widget label to

 We won’t require the variable, so no default value is necessary.
 If the query runs without a specified value in the filter widget, the query will return records from all categories.

-Note that the WHERE clause does not specify which column the variable should be equal to.
+clause does not specify which column the variable should be equal to.
 The reason for this implicit syntax (the hidden SQL code) is so that the Field Filter can handle the SQL code behind the scenes to accommodate multiple selections.

 Creating sophisticated date filter widgets